Syrian rebels begin evacuating Golan frontier

 Large areas of the northeast and east also remain outside Assad’s grasp.
 These areas are held by Kurdish-led militias, supported by 2,000 U.S. troops on the ground.

+A small number of military-style vehicles were visible in the streets - including one pickup truck with a heavy rear-mounted gun, but there was no sign of clashes in the village streets.
+By mid-afternoon the village was much emptier but it was not clear if everybody had left.

+Late afternoon, around 3.30pm local time, the Reuters witness saw several buses leaving Quneitra, northwest of al-Qahtaniya.

-The United Nations refugee agency, UNHCR, appealed to all sides in Syria to provide safe passage for 140,000 civilians displaced by fighting in the southwest so that they can receive aid and shelter.
+The U.N. refugee agency UNHCR appealed to all sides in Syria to provide safe passage for 140,000 civilians displaced by fighting in the southwest so that they can receive aid and shelter.

 The offensive triggered the biggest single displacement of the war, with 320,000 people uprooted at first.
 UNHCR said tens of thousands of displaced people had returned following local agreements in areas that returned to state control.

-Reporting by Kinda Makieh in Damascus and Ellen Francis in Beirut; writing by Tom Perry; editing by Alison Williams, Angus MacSwan, William Maclean
+Additional reporting by Kinda Makieh in Damascus and Stephen Farrell in Jerusalem; writing by Tom Perry and Stephen Farrell; editing by Alison Williams, Angus MacSwan, William Maclean